apache/drill/_docs/configure-drill/securing-drill/090-configuring-kerberos-auththentication.md

 #### Examples of Connection URLs Used with Previously Generated TGTs
 If you do not provide a service principal in the connection string when using Kerberos authentication, then use the `service_name` or `service_host` parameters.
 Since these parameters are optional, their default values will be used internally (if not provided) to create a valid principal.

 Examples 2 through 4 show a valid connection string for Kerberos authentication if a client has previously generated a TGT.
 Realm information will be extracted from the TGT if it is not provided.

----

-**Note**

-For end-to-end authentication to function, it is assumed that the proper principal for the drillbit service is configured in the KDC.
+{% include startnote.html %}For end-to-end authentication to function, it is assumed that the proper principal for the drillbit service is configured in the KDC.{% include endnote.html %}

----

 ##### Example 2: Drillbit Provided by Direct Connection String and Configured with a Unique Service Principal